Functions extending the scons build tool for reproducible research in bioinformatics.

 - Rather than dealing with a mess of filenames, subsequent steps in an SCons build are expressed in terms of file objects

-- Steps in the pipeline are implemented as Commands which implement a shell command or a python function in a in a way that consistently channels inputs into outputs
+- Steps in the pipeline are implemented using objects called “builders,” which implement a shell command or a python command in a in a way that consistently channels inputs into outputs

 - Provides multiple mechanisms for cleanly executing isolated steps of the workflow